doableware/djongo/docs/docs/creating-django-capped-models-using-mongodb.md

 [Capped collections][capped] are fixed-size collections that support high-throughput operations that insert and retrieve documents based on insertion order.
 Capped collections work in a way similar to circular buffers: once a collection fills its allocated space, it makes room for new documents by overwriting the oldest documents in the collection.

 Djongo lets you define certain Models as 'Capped' Models.
-The `Entry` Model is a perfect candidate for being stored as a capped Model.
+The `Entry` Model is a perfect candidate for being stored as a Capped Model.

 ```python
 class Entry(models.Model):